Islam's "flavor is unmistakable on whatever it touched."

 The Qur'an (8:12 and 47:4) sanctions beheading; Islamic tradition records Muhammad as having decapitated seven hundred Jewish men of the Banu Qurayza tribe, thereby establishing the precedent and model for future Muslims.
 This Islamicate custom has the dual goals of striking fear and gaining political advantage.
 Major states, including those of the Almoravids, Ottomans, and Saudis followed suit, using this form of punishment against non-Muslims and Muslims alike.
 In recent times, most notoriously, the Islamic State in Iraq and Syria (ISIS) revived this practice.

 Islam, as did most premodern civilizations, permitted slavery; today, however, this remains a significant phenomenon only among Muslims.
 The regulations that originate in the long-ago Qur'an and Sunna persist because they fit an Islamicate sense of Muslim superiority.
 Slavery is so central an Islamicate institution that a mainstream Saudi religious figure claims that rejecting it amounts to apostasy from Islam.
-A survey finds it exists in eight Muslim-majority countries, in the Islamic State (ISIS), and in lesser forms elsewhere.
+A survey finds it exists in eight Muslim-majority countries, in ISIS, and in lesser forms elsewhere.
 Slavery has recently appeared among Muslims living in the West with frequent scandals concerning a royal, a diplomat, and even a student charged with slave-holding.

 ISIS revived slavery, such as these Yazidi women and girls. |

 A bitter and roughly equal Muslim-Christian rivalry started at the very origins of Islam and continued for a millennium.
-By the time European Christians surged ahead and conquered most Muslim-majority territories between 1764 and 1919, Muslims found it particular difficult to learn from them.
+By the time European Christians surged ahead and conquered most Muslim-majority territories between 1764 and 1919, Muslims found it particularly difficult to learn from them.
 The distant, closed-off Japanese could not get enough of "Dutch learning," but the nearby Ottomans waited nearly three centuries before permitting movable type printing.
 This slowness and reluctance led to the Islamicate pattern of Muslims lagging behind, a pattern particularly evident wherever neighboring Muslims and non-Muslims come simultaneously into contact with Europeans, such as in former Yugoslavia, Nigeria, Lebanon, India, Malaysia, and Indonesia.

 Living a fully Islamic life requires full implement of the Shari'a, which in turn requires an observant Muslim as ruler; conversely, living under non-Muslim rule requires emigration or resistance.
 Accordingly, Muslims are the most rebellious subjects when non-Muslim are in charge.
 In modern times, this has meant trouble for the French in Algeria, the Italians in Libya, the Greeks in Turkey, the Israelis in Gaza, the British in Sudan, the Ethiopians in Eritrea, the Americans in Iraq, the Soviets in Afghanistan, the Indians in Kashmir, the Burmese in Rakhine, the Thais in Pattani, the Chinese in Xinjiang, and the Filipinos in Mindanao.
 Fury against foreign conquerors has often impeded learning from or cooperating with them, as symbolized by Gazans looting the greenhouses that Israelis had expressly left behind for them to make use of.